Jonathan-Git-Hub-dev/JWT/README.md

 ##### Confirm_User
-this interface transition a user cocount from the [IC](#Incomplete-User) table to the 'User' table
+this interface transition a user cocount from the [Incomplete User](#Incomplete-User) table to the 'User' table
 - email : users account email.
 - code : emailed code.\